-In 1992, mountain climbing enthusiasts Martin Wilson and DJ Matheson had the kernel of an idea to set up a rope access company that went that extra inaccessible inch.
+In 1992, mountain climbing enthusiasts Martin Wilson and DJ Matheson set up NZ ‘s first rope access company.
 Martin’s engineering background and DJ’s rope safety expertise were the perfect combination to ensure Abseil Access’s success.

 We have been at the forefront of recovery work in both the Christchurch and Kaikoura earthquakes, and we have been influential in safety recovery plans in both these areas.
 We are also passionate conservationists and work hard to protect New Zealand’s indigenous animals and plant life.

 Honesty and integrity underpin every aspect of our business.
 We provide a high quality service by carefully listening to our clients and fully understanding their needs, while at the same time ensuring the safety of our employees.
 We are stable enough to concentrate on customer satisfaction and ﬂexible enough to respond to the constantly changing needs of industry.

 With ofﬁces in Wellington, Christchurch and Nelson, we have skilled, effective, workers nationwide.